Robert Smullen: Personal life

+Smullen lives on a farm in Johnstown with his wife, Megan, and their children.
+His son, AJ, died in March 2024 after being struck by a car.

+Legal issues

 In July 2018, while running for the Assembly, Smullen was arrested after he accepted a tax exemption for veterans on two residences at once, a felony.
 Maintaining that the double filing had been a mistake, Smullen pleaded guilty to a reduced charge in May 2019 after he paid back the town of Niskayuna for the missing property tax.